lrperki2/Project3/online_news_pop.md

 is done to reduce variance; if a dominant predictor is present most of the trees will use the same first splits, and will be highly correlated.
-After all of the predictions are done, the final predictions are the average of all the individual tree predictions, or if using a classification prediction, the final prediction is the majority vote by all trees.
+After all of the predictions are done, the final predictions are the average of all the individual tree predictions, or if using classification, the final prediction is the majority vote by all trees.

 Before fitting the tree model, a random number generator seed is first set to reproduce the random aspects of the training.
 The `train()`